Personal profile

-She worked at the National Museum of Australia and for over 10 years collaborated with the Vatican Museum's ethnographic section: Anima Mundi – Peoples, Arts, Cultures, culturally reconnecting their Indigenous collections with source communities around the world.
-During this time, as well as curating inter-cultural exhibitions, she was centrally involved in the publication of 4 large format edited books of 400 pages each profiling Indigenous communities and the Anima Mundi collections: Ethnos (2012), The Americas (2015), Australia (2017) and Oceania (2022).
+I have worked as a curator at the National Museum of Australia and, for over 10 years with the Vatican Museum's ethnographic section: Anima Mundi – Peoples, Arts, Cultures, where I culturally reconnected their Indigenous collections with source communities around the world and was instrumental in making the collections better known, bringing Indigenous community members and experts to the museum.
+I was centrally involved in the publication of 4 large format edited books of 400 pages each profiling Indigenous communities and the Anima Mundi collections: Ethnos (2012), The Americas (2015), Australia (2017) and Oceania (2022).

 Communities and Community Organisations engagement: